SCOPE OF THIS CHAPTER

 - The age and vulnerability of the child at time of placement should be taken into consideration.

-The approach of the Fostering and Adoption Services to placing children within dog-owning households will be based in comprehensive assessments of:
+The approach of the Fostering Service to placing children within dog-owning households will be based in comprehensive assessments of:

 - The potential risk posed by a specific animal;